-- Is there any secure way of packing electronics such as a monitor when we do not have the original packing supplies?
+- Is there a secure way to pack electronics, such as a monitor, when we do not have the original packing supplies?

 - How to pack a TV, for example, for moving when you do not have the original box?

 - How to pack a TV for shipping?

 Packing electronics is a critical process in any move.
 Electronics include many expensive devices, from TVs, PCs, and DVD players to Wi-Fi systems and computer screens.
 As you know, they are all vulnerable to dust and damage.
 Keeping the original packing material seems the best option for packing electronics.
 However, some people do not keep their original boxes.
 With or without original packing, you need to protect these delicate devices anyway.

 Are they packing electronics in the absence of original packing supplies?
 The following way is how the professionals do it.

 Many moving companies use blankets to protect expensive and fragile items.
 However, almost all blankets, even brand-new ones, carry dust that might damage electronics.
 Therefore, our movers shrink-wrap these devices first to protect the electronic devices from any dust.

 After that, our movers cover the sensitive surface with cardboard.
 Why cardboard?
 Because it is the best material to protect the screen surface from any possible damage.